Illustration of Cymbopogon martini by Wilhelm Georg Pape in Species graminum. Volume 3 (1836). [Public Domain]

 Common name(s): East Indian lemongrass

 Description: perennial; a tropical grass that can be grown in temperate regions as an annual or in a greenhouse as a perennial.
-C. flexuosus is typically more vigorous in our climate and the leaves are excellent for herbal teas but the stalks are thinner and harder to use for cooking.
+C. flexuosus is typically more vigorous in our climate than C. citatus and the leaves are excellent for herbal teas but the stalks are thinner and harder to use for cooking.
 Leaves smell strongly of lemon when bruised.

 Height: to 4 ft.
 Spread: to 3 ft.